 Searching for stars on an Island in Maine is Lightman's exploration of these seemingly contradictory impulses.

-Steering the Craft: A Twenty-First-Century Guide to Sailing the Sea of StoryMariner Books #ad - Steering the Craft: A Twenty-First-Century Guide to Sailing the Sea of Story #ad - Each chapter combines illustrative examples from the global canon with Le Guin’s own witty commentary and an exercise that the writer can do solo or in a group.
+Steering the Craft: A Twenty-First-Century Guide to Sailing the Sea of StoryMariner Books #ad - Each chapter combines illustrative examples from the global canon with Le Guin’s own witty commentary and an exercise that the writer can do solo or in a group.
 She also offers a comprehensive guide to working in writing groups, both actual and online.
 A revised and updated guide to the essentials of a writer’s craft, this handbook is a short, presented by a brilliant practitioner of the art Completely revised and rewritten to address the challenges and opportunities of the modern era, deceptively simple guide to the craft of writing.

 Le guin lays out ten chapters that address the most fundamental components of narrative, from the sound of language to sentence construction to point of view.
 Masterly and concise, Steering the Craft deserves a place on every writer's shelf.